cowprotocol/solver-rewards/README.md

                         Flag to indicate whether payout transfer file should be optimized (i.e. squash transfers having same receiver-token pair)
   --dry-run DRY_RUN     Flag indicating whether script should not post alerts or transactions.
 Only relevant in combination with --post-tx TruePrimarily intended for
                         deployment in staging environment.
-  --min-transfer-amount-wei MIN_TRANSFER_AMOUNT_WEI
-                        Ignore ETH transfers with amount less than this --min-transfer-amount-cow-atoms MIN_TRANSFER_AMOUNT_COW_ATOMS
-                        Ignore COW transfers with amount less than this --ignore-slippage IGNORE_SLIPPAGE
+  --ignore-slippage IGNORE_SLIPPAGE
                         Ignore slippage computations
 ```